experimentAccount2/slpkg/README.rst

     Searching for symbolic links:

-    No symbolic links were found, so we won't make an installation script.
+    No symbolic links were found, so we wont make an installation script.
     You can make your own later in ./install/doinst.sh and rebuild the package if you like.